draeger-lab/refinegems/docs/source/modules-desc/growth.rst

 Values higher than the growth threshold signify the ability of the model to produce the corresponding amino acids by itself (the model is auxotroph for the amino acid).

-The function return a report, which in turn can be e.g. visualised as a heatmap.
+The function returns a report, which in turn can be e.g. visualised as a heatmap.

 Below, an examplary heatmap based on the Master Thesis of Carolin Brune (...) for *Klebsiella pneumoniae* MD01 can be seen.
 The model is able to produce all amino acids